 External Professor, Santa Fe Institute

-and Visiting Researcher, Intelligent Systems Lab, PARC
+and Visiting Researcher, System Sciences Lab, PARC

-W. Brian Arthur is a leading economist and technology thinker.
+W. Brian Arthur is a leading economist and complexity thinker.
 He is best known for his pioneering work on positive feedbacks or increasing returns in the economy—what happens when products that gain market share find it easier to gain further market share—and their role in locking markets in to the domination of a single player.

 Arthur is also one of the pioneers of the science of complexity—the science of how patterns and structures self-organize.
 He is a member of the Founders Society of the Santa Fe Institute and in 1988 ran its first research program.
 He has served on SFI's Science Board for 18 years and its Board of Trustees for 10 years.
 He is currently External Professor at SFI.